santiagoolivos/signatureapi-tutorials/powerautomate/envelope-form-through-power-app.md

 Automation simplifies this process by:

-* Automatically sending agreements upon submission of the Power App form.
+* Automatically sending agreements upon submission of a Power App form.
 * Using templates pre-filled with customer details.
 * Tracking signature status and storing documents automatically.
-* Informing the business instantly once agreements are signed.
+* Instantly informing the business once agreements are signed.

 ## Requirements